Daily Mile School Resources

 - Building a Class Community: This Back-to-School Resource helps your students build a positive classroom environment and better relationships more quickly through The Daily Mile.

 - Daily Mile Duo Cards: Daily Mile Teachers shared this awesome Duo Card idea!
 Pass out these cards and have each student do The Daily Mile with their matching duo card partner.
+Thank you to Kim from Parker Elementary School for this idea!

 - Time Capsule Activity: Celebrate the beginning and end of a school year with the Time Capsule Activity.